steff393/wbec/README.md

 ## Features
 - Works with openWB, EVCC, Solaranzeige (by emulation of parts of the go-eCharger API)
-- Support of MQTT communication to openWB and EVCC (ideal for multiple wallboxes)
+- Support of MQTT communication to openWB and EVCC (perfect for multiple wallboxes)
 - Support of Android App [Wallbox Steuerung](https://android.chk.digital/ecar-charger-control/)
 - RFID card reader for unlocking the wallbox only with valid card/chip (needs special HW, s.
 Wiki)
 - Prepared for supporting up to all 16 connected boxes (up to 8 openWB load points)